talesin/spotify-cli/doc/typescript-coding-guide.md

 ## HTTP Requests with Effect

-Setup the function to fetch a URL with some simple currying.
-This allows the HttpClient to be injected at runtime.
+Setup the function to fetch a URL with currying to inject HttpClient at runtime.
+Always handle errors with proper error mapping.

 ```typescript
 import { HttpClient } from "@effect/platform";